vinberg88/opensuse/README.md

     Raft WSL - https://www.whitewaterfoundry.com/raft-wsl
     Free tool like Raft WSL - https://apps.microsoft.com/detail/9p8548knj2m9?hl=sv-SE&gl=SE

-Fix problem with ip: 6 https://github.com/vinberg88/opensuse/blob/main/WSL-IP-PROBLEM.txt
+Fix problem with Xserver so we can find display - https://github.com/vinberg88/opensuse/blob/main/WSL-IP-PROBLEM.txt
-FIX - $DISPLAY is not set or cannot connect to the X server

     Have alot of time - This is just for fun!
 WSL is an excellent tool to learn Linux!